I-dle: Pre-debut activities

-Soyeon was a female trainee who represented Cube Entertainment in the survival show Produce 101, peaking at 20th place on the final episode.
+Soyeon was a trainee who represented Cube Entertainment in the survival show Produce 101, peaking at 20th place on the final episode.
 However, she did not become a member of the winning girl group, I.O.I.
 Soyeon also competed in the third season of the rap competition reality show Unpretty Rapstar, finishing as the second runner-up.
 She later debuted as a soloist, releasing two digital singles, "Jelly" and "Idle Song".

 Miyeon previously trained under YG Entertainment between 2010 and 2015, leaving the company after unknown complications regarding her debut with Blackpink and attending a vocal academy.
 Before joining Cube Entertainment, she was a freelance singer and appeared as an associate singer with Lim Seul-ong in Urban Zakapa's Canada Tour in September 2016.
 In 2017, Miyeon had a small part in Lim Seul-ong's "You" music video.
 Soojin was a former trainee under DN Entertainment in 2015.
 She trained as a member of the girl group Vividiva with the stage name N.NA but left before the group's debut.

 Minnie featured in Line Friends' album Dance Party, which was released in November 2017.
-In September 2017, Shuhua appeared alongside Yoo Seon-Ho in 10cm's "Pet" music video.
+In September 2017, Shuhua appeared alongside Yoo Seon-ho in 10cm's "Pet" music video.

 On April 5, 2018, Cube Entertainment revealed the name of their upcoming girl group, (G)I-dle.
 Before their debut, Cube unveiled the lineup to the public through Dingo Music's dance busking at Hongdae, Seoul.
 The busking performance video exceeded two million views on YouTube less than three weeks after its initial upload on April 15, 2018.